formkit/docs-content/inputs/repeater.md

   },
   {
     'section-key': 'controls',
-    description: 'A ul element that wraps the repeater\'s controls.'
+    description: 'A ul element that wraps the repeater’s controls.'
   },
   {
     'section-key': 'controlLabel',